gustavoguichard/giseledemenezes/wp-content/plugins/search-meter/readme.txt

 You can find, download and install Search Meter directly from the **Plugins** section in WordPress.

-If you have an older version of WordPress, download and unzip the search-meter.zip file and upload to the `/wp-content/plugins/search-meter` directory.
+If you want to install manually, download and unzip the search-meter.zip file and upload to the `/wp-content/plugins/search-meter` directory.
 Then activate the plugin through the **Plugins** section in WordPress.

 = Widgets: Popular and Recent Searches =